-The evolution of cryobiology has contributed towards:
+The development of cryobiology has helped to:

 New method of cryopreservation: Vitrification

 In recent years, great strides have been made in the field of cryobiology, with the greatest achievement being the possibility to cryopreserve male and female gametes (ova – spermatozoa), embryos and blastocysts.